seemantk/rupert/README.md

 ## Configuration ##

-You will need to edit two files named `rupert.rb`.
-Sorry.

-First edit `lib/cinch/plugins/rupert.rb` and replace `YOURKEYHERE` with the your [Buffer App access token](https://bufferapp.com/developers/apps).
+Edit `lib/cinch/plugins/rupert.rb` and replace `YOURKEYHERE` with the your [Buffer App access token](https://bufferapp.com/developers/apps).
 (Please keep the double-quote marks).

-Now edit `rupert.rb` in the top-level directory. and optionally replace:
+The top-level directory `rupert.rb` contains the IRC connection information.
+The following things can be replaced:
  * `127.0.0.1` with your irc server--if you change it, I hope it's on a secure vpn at least.
  * `#bufferapp` with the name of your irc channel.
  * `rupert` (`c.nick: rupert`) with whatever else you want to name the bot.